MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Manato_Mendoza_DataEngineer/README.md

 ### Metrics:

-Mean Absolute Error (MAE): **17172.09**
+- Mean Absolute Error (MAE): **17172.09**

-Mean Squared Error (RMSE): **22487.28**
+- Mean Squared Error (RMSE): **22487.28**

-Coefficient of Determination (R²): **0.410**
+- Coefficient of Determination (R²): **0.410**

 ### Viasualization:

 **Actual vs. Predicted Plot:**

-This plot shows how the model's predicted sales figures relate to the true recorded sales .
-The tight clustering of all data points along the ideal diagonal line visually confirms the model’s exceptional fit and high predictive accuracy.
-This alignment indicates a minimal difference between the forecast and the actual sales outcomes.
+This is an Actual vs. Predicted Average Salary scatter plot.

+X-axis (Actual Avg Salary)
+→ The true salary from your dataset (Avg_Salary)

+Y-axis (Predicted Avg Salary)
+→ The salary predicted by your Linear Regression model

+Each dot = one job posting

+So each dot answers for this job, the real salary was X, and the model predicted Y.
 <p align="center">
 <img width="749" height="570" alt="image" src="https://github.com/user-attachments/assets/5e409ac4-be0d-4324-b447-a8dd6284f9ba" />